JPRolfe/AutoClicker/README.md

 WORKING: CLICK INTERVAL TIME, SET AREA, SET DELAY (FINITE CLICKING & ENDLESS), SET KEYBIND.

 NOT WORKING: PRESS & RELEASE CLICK DELAY, CLICKS REMAINING, SECONDS OPTION

+Current Goal as of 2022: Tidy up the code and sort the methods and class into multiple files.